What is compassion?

 Tenets: We adhere to the tenets of the “Golden Rule” as put forth in the Charter for Compassion and encourage people to affirm the Charter to make a personal commitment to compassionate action.

-Core Values: As a member of the Compassionate Communities campaign, Compassionate Austin has an inherent set of core values expressed in the Charter for Compassion.
-As an Austin based movement and in recognition of Leadership Austin‘s example for our community, Compassionate Austin also affirms and supports the core values stated on the Leadership Austin website.
+Core Values: Compassionate Austin has an inherent set of core values expressed in the Charter for Compassion and in the Austin City Council Resolution designating Austin as a Compassionate City.
+In recognition of Leadership Austin‘s example for our community, Compassionate Austin also affirms and supports the values stated on the Leadership Austin website.

 The Charter for Compassion